 No one but your budget will notice you used only 3/4 lb instead of 1 lb in that casserole dish.
 And if you’ve stretched it with a hearty filler, that 3/4 lb will go even further!

 The same can be said for trimming down to 1 cup of shredded chicken instead of 2 cups.
-You can’t do this for every dish, but you could easily use less these:
+You can’t do this for every dish, but you could easily use less in recipes like these:

 (10) Save bones for stock.

 With the meat taken care of, let’s do something with the bones.
-We use the slow cooker for homemade chicken stock because it’s hands off and easy, but you can make it on the stove if you’d like too.
+We make Instant Pot chicken stock or slow cooker homemade chicken stock because it’s hands-off and easy, but you can make it on the stove if you’d like too.
 And did you know you can reuse bones over and over again?!
 Your stock will get lighter, but it’s still nutritious!